-(a) If your employment is terminated due to a Qualifying Termination, you will be eligible to receive a severance payment equal to nine months (the "Severance Period") of your annual base salary based on your salary rate as of the day before your Termination Date ("Severance").
-The cash payments provided by this Section 2 shall be paid to you in substantially equal monthly installments, payable over the period following your Termination Date through the end of the Severance Period, provided, however, the first payment shall be made on the 60th day following the Termination Date and such first installment shall be in an amount to cover the first two months following your Termination Date.
+(a) You will receive a severance payment equal to nine months of your Base Salary ("Cash Severance").
+The Cash Severance shall be paid to you in substantially equal installments in accordance with the Company's regular payroll practices over the nine month period following your Termination Date; provided, however, the first payment shall be made on the 60th day following your Termination Date and such first installment shall be in an amount to cover the first two months of Cash Severance payments otherwise scheduled to occur following your Termination Date.